Daily Prompt: Percussive

 Ours was an interesting, funny, sad, love story that would continue to unfolded after the night we met…one I will continue to tell over time, for our childrens sake and mine — so we continue to remember how amazing the whole story was.

 I love you babe and always will, truly, madly … deeply

 Side Note 🙂

 The first post I ever wrote for calliemm, on the 12th of Sept 2012 on the original blogger format, was a brief reminisce about how Bren and I first met.
 You can read it here

-Todays post was a little update, prompted by the Daily Prompt writing challenge I participate in.
+Todays Letter to my husband was a little update, prompted by the Daily Prompt writing challenge I participate in.
 This memory is one I am very protective of and so I will also take this opportunity to address a story about the night we met that was told in earshot of several guests at Bren’s funeral — that just wasn’t true.

 The two things I want to be very clear about are: firstly neither Bren nor I were drunk that night, actually as far as I can remember I don’t think I ever saw Bren drunk in the 22 years we spent together.
 And not that it is anyone’s business, but we absolutely did not hook up the night we met either.